-Utah's Trial Hunting Program allows anyone over the age of 12 to try hunting for a few years-while accompanied by a licensed hunter over the age of 21 before taking a Hunter Education course.
+Utah's Trial Hunting Program allows anyone age 12 or older to try hunting for a few years-while accompanied by a licensed hunter age 21 or older-before taking a Hunter Education course.

 The program applies to hunts for many different species, including general-season deer and elk.
-To sign up for the program or to learn more about it, visit wildlife.utah.gov/trial.
+To sign up for the program or to learn more about it, visit wildlife.utah.qov/trial.